kelvinnmuia/alx-system_engineering-devops/0x02-shell_redirections/README.md

 24.100-empty_casks: finds all empty files and directories in the current directory and all sub-directories.

-25.101-gifs: lists all the files with a .gif extension in the current directory and all its sub-directories.
+25.101-gifs: lists all the files with a .gif extension in the current directory and all its sub-directories

+26.102-acrostic: decodes acrostics that use the first letter of each line